-There is a vast literature on inference in finite mixture models, dating back to the seminal work of Pearson (1894).
-For thorough reviews, see Everitt and Hand (1981), Redner and Walker (1984), Titterington et al. (1985), McLachlan and Peel (2004), and McLachlan et al. (2019).
-Frühwirth-Schnatter (2006) focuses on the Bayesian paradigm; Lindsay (1995) gives an overview of moment estimators; and Moitra (2014) discusses relevant results from machine learning.
+Related work.
+There is a vast literature on inference in finite mixture models, dating back to the seminal work of Pearson [1894].
+For thorough reviews, see for example Everitt and Hand [1981], Redner and Walker [1984], Titterington et al. [1985], McLachlan and Peel [2004], McLachlan et al. [2019].
 We briefly highlight several relevant aspects of this literature.

 First, there has been extensive research on the asymptotic behavior of finite mixtures models.
-Chen (2017) gives a recent, comprehensive review.
-Much of this literature, however, is about the problem of testing the order of the finite mixture (see McLachlan and Peel, 2004).
+Chen [2017] gives a comprehensive review.
+Much of this literature, however, is about the problem of testing the order of the finite mixture [McLachlan and Peel, 2004].
 There are several recent papers that instead address estimation.
-Chen et al. (2014) focuses on estimating the mixing proportion when components are only weakly separated.
-Ho and
+Chen et al. [2014] focus on estimating the mixing proportion when components are only weakly separated.
+Ho and Nguyen [2016, 2019] give results for the over-specified location-scale Gaussian mixtures.
+Gadat et al. [2016] study the convergence rate of L2-norm estimators for a few settings of two component models.
+Davies et al. [2021] study the convergence rate of location parameters in symmetric two component

-Nguyen (2016) gives results for the over-specified location-scale Gaussian mixtures.
-Gadat et al. (2016) study the convergence rate of \mathbb{L}^2 -norm estimators for a few settings of two component models.
-Finally, Anandkumar et al. (2012); Hardt and Price (2015); Wu and Yang (2018) explore the asymptotic properties of method of moments estimators in rather general settings of Gaussian mixtures.
+Gaussian mixtures.
+Manole and Ho [2022] refine the convergence rate of MLE under finite mixture models.
+Finally, Anandkumar et al. [2012], Hardt and Price [2015], Wu and Yang [2018] explore the asymptotic properties of method of moments estimators in rather general settings of Gaussian mixtures while Dwivedi et al. [2020b,a] establish the non-asymptotic guarantees of Expectation-Maximization algorithm under weakly separated settings of Gaussian mixtures.
 Second, the problem of weak separation is a special case of the weak identification problem especially common in econometrics.
-There are many examples of weak identification in other settings, including the weak instruments problem (Staiger and Stock, 1997) and the moving average unit root problem, which is the source of the term pile up (Shephard and Harvey, 1990; Andrews and Cheng, 2012).
-See also Chen et al. (2014).

-Finally, although the technical discussion focuses narrowly on finite mixtures, our motivation remains the broader question of inference for causal effects within principal strata.
+There are many examples of weak identification in other settings, including the weak instruments problem [Staiger and Stock, 1997] and the moving average unit root problem, which is the source of the term pile up [Shephard and Harvey, 1990, Andrews and Cheng, 2012.
+Finally, although the technical discussion focuses narrowly on finite mixtures. our motivation remains the broader question of inference for causal effects within principal strata.
 To date, only a handful of papers have directly addressed the finite sample properties of mixtures for causal inference.
-Griffin et al. (2008) conduct extensive simulations and conclude that principal stratification models are generally impractical in social science settings.
-Mattei et al. (2013) caution that univariate mixture models often yield poor results and suggest jointly estimating effects for multiple outcomes, such as by assuming multivariate Normality.
-Mercatanti (2013) proposes an approach for inference with a multimodal likelihood in the principal stratification setting.
-Frumento et al. (2016) explore methods for quantifying uncertainty in principal stratification problems when the likelihood is non-ellipsoidal.
-See also Chung et al. (2004), Zhang et al. (2008), Richardson et al. (2011), and Frumento et al. (2012).
+Griffin et al. [2008] conduct extensive simulations and conclude that principal stratification models are generally impractical in social science settings.
+Mattei et al. [2013] caution that univariate mixture models often yield poor results and suggest jointly estimating effects for multiple outcomes, such as by assuming multivariate Normality.
+Mercatanti [2013] proposes an approach for inference with a multimodal likelihood in the principal stratification setting.
+Frumento et al. [2016] explore methods for quantifying uncertainty in principal stratification problems when the likelihood is non-ellipsoidal.
+See also Chung et al. [2004], Zhang et al. [2008], Richardson et al. [2011].